hannes-titeca/hannes-titeca.github.io/_pages/about.md

 ---
 I am a PhD candidate in Economics at the University of Exeter.

-I have been undertaking research on how prosocial/cooperative behaviours are affected by psychological factors with the PhD (and Master's before it) being funded by an ESRC "1+3" scholarship.
-I also undertake part-time undergraduate teaching and marking as a postgraduate teaching assistant for the Economics Department.
+I have been undertaking research on how prosocial/cooperative behaviours are affected by psychological factors.
+I am grateful to the ESRC for funding my PhD and MSc studies with a with a "1+3" scholarship.
+I also undertake part-time undergraduate teaching and marking as a postgraduate teaching assistant for the Economics Department at Exeter.

 My supervisors are Prof. Brit Grosskopf, Dr Sebastian Kripfganz & Prof. Rajiv Sarin.